 One-page websites are not well thought of in the world of SEO, but there is a place for them.
 Done well, a one-page website works as an online brochure.
 Instead of handing out business cards, you can simply point your customers in the direction of your business’s website and let them check out the essential facts, including how to contact you.
+As one Adelaide SEO Company explains, search engine optimisation performs a similar role to what directories such as the yellow pages played in the early 2000s.
+Google, Bing, and other search engines provide results based on the user query – it’s up to businesses to provide the right information for SEO.

 All you need is a domain name and Siteground hosting.
 The rest is easy, as setting a single page website takes less time than building a website with hundreds of pages.
 Once you have your site set up, your next problem is how to rank it.